mindaika/enigmatic-lightbar/README.md

 ## Notes
 All data is stored in memory.
-The username:pw is store in app.py to fulfill a requirement that data not be read from the filesystem.
+The username:pw is stored in app.py to fulfill a requirement that data not be read from the filesystem.